adorableteio/WoWS-Mod-Arashi/README.md

 # WoWS-Mod-Arashi
-This mod project only works with World of Warships (PC)
+This mod only works with PC version of World of Warships.

 **How to use**
 1. Download the latest files at [Release][Releaselink]